 The rapid race times can cause muscle and ligament strains if you are not properly warmed up.
 A proper warm-up for sprinters includes stretches and drills to get your muscles moving and to refine your form on the track.

-Jog for at least 20 minutes or two laps around the track before you begin sprinting.
+Jog in place for at least 10 minutes or two laps around the track before you begin sprinting.
 A slow jog elevates your heart rate and raises your body temperature, preparing you for the arduous sprint training that follows.
 You should be perspiring slightly but not drenched with sweat at the end of your jog.